MicrosoftDocs/SupportArticles-docs/support/sql/admin/logging-data-storage-algorithms.md

 ### Automatic Write Reallocation (AWR)

-Another common technique that is used to protect data is to detect bad sectors during data manipulation.
+Another common technique that's used to protect data is to detect bad sectors during data manipulation.
 The following explanation comes from a leading IDE drive manufacturer's website:

 This feature is part of the write cache and reduces the risk of data loss during deferred write operations.
 If a disk error occurs during the disk write process, the disk task stops and the suspect sector is reallocated to a pool of alternate sectors that are located at the end of the drive.
 Following the reallocation, the disk write task continues until it is complete.